theOtherLuke/nordlynx-router/README.md

 `$ nordvpn set autoconnect on`

-At this point you can see how the kill switch works by disconnecting the vpn `$ nordvpn d` and then testing on a client.
+At this point you can see how the killswitch works by disconnecting the vpn `$ nordvpn d` and then testing on a client.

 **Step 9:**